LeonardoZV/async-client-server-communication/README.md

 ## (Long) Polling (Server-to-Browser Comunication)

 Your front-end has the responsibility of regularly asking your back-end if there is any fresh data.
 Hence the front will make the same call every few seconds/minutes.
 Sometimes one of those calls will have a fresh data to handle.
-Latency is increased, as the front-end has to wait for the next pool to get the most updated data.
-Bandwidth is increased, as the front-end creates lots of requests to the back-end even when the back-end could have no new data to return, which is waste of resources.

 ![1](./polling/images/1.png)

 Long polling is different in the fact that the request is kept open by the server as long as possible until it eventually returns a fresh data or reaches a timeout.

 ![2](./polling/images/2.png)

+Performance: Bandwidth could be big, as the front-end creates lots of requests to the back-end even when the back-end could have no new data to return, which is waste of resources.
+Latency too could be big even with Long Polling, as the front-end has to wait for the next pool to get the most updated data.

 Example Architecture: